dealforest/DFTDebugScreenshot/README.md

 ## Usage

-1. add fields under DFNDebugScreenshot/* to your project.
+1. add fields under DFTDebugScreenshot/* to your project.
-2. import DFNDebugScreenshot.h
+2. import DFTDebugScreenshot.h
 3. write to the code(`- [UIViewController outputDataOfScreenshoot]`) for the debug information.

 ```objective-c